eh3rrera/ocpj8-notes/04-Lambda-Built-in-Functional-Interfaces/1-Use-the-built-in-interfaces-included-in-the-java.util.function-package-such-as-Predicate-Consumer-Function-and-Supplier.md

 #Use  the built-in interfaces included in the java.util.function package such as Predicate, Consumer, Function, and Supplier
 Functional interfaces provide target types for lambda expressions and method references.
-Each functional interface has a single abstract method, called the functional method for that functional interface, to which the lambda expression's parameter and return types are matched or adapted.
+Each functional interface has a single abstract method, called *functional method* for that functional interface, to which the lambda expression's parameter and return types are matched or adapted.

 ###Predicate
 A predicate is a statement that may be true or false depending on the values of its variables.
 It can be thought of as a function that returns a value that is either true or false.

-In java 8, a *Predicate* is a functional interface that can be used anywhere you need to evaluate a boolean condition.
+In Java 8, a *Predicate* is a functional interface that can be used anywhere you need to evaluate a boolean condition.
 Since it's a functional interface, you can pass a lambda expression wherever a *Predicate* is expected.

 See the [API](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html) to know the methods of this interface.

 Here's an example.
-First we see how the interface with an anonymous class:
+First, we see how the interface with an anonymous class:
 ````java
 Predicate<String> isALongWord = new Predicate<String>() {
     @Override